JustinSasek/RL-Final-Project/README.md

 ### 1. Python Environment Setup

-A python virtual environment was created using the virtualenv tool which can be installed with the commands in a Linux terminal:
+A python virtual environment was created using the virtualenv tool which can be installed with the commands in a Linux terminal running Ubuntu 22.04:

 ``` bash
 sudo apt-get update